-No fans for Glasgow & Edinburgh contests
+No fans for Glasgow & Edinburgh matches

 Last updated on .From the section Scottish Rugby

-Glasgow Warriors and Edinburgh have announced that they will not be taking up the option of allowing 500 fans in for their festive fixtures.
+Glasgow Warriors and Edinburgh have announced they will not be taking up the option of allowing 500 fans in for their festive fixtures.

-A government cap on the numbers attending outdoor events comes into force on Boxing Day.
+A government cap on the numbers attending outdoor events comes into force on December 26.

 It comes amid surging numbers of Omicron cases across the country.